-An $n$-bit array multiplier works by arranging $n$ ripple-carry adders in sequence in order to sum the $n$ rows of the tableau.
-This multiplier has a simple gridlike architecture that is compact and easy to lay out physically.
+\paragraph{Array Multiplier:} An $n$-bit array multiplier works by arranging $n$ ripple-carry adders in order to sum the $n$ rows of the tableau.
+This multiplier has a simple grid-like architecture that is compact and easy to lay out physically.
 It has depth linear in its bitwidth.
-In the first phase, an array multiplier computes each tableau variable $t^C_{ij} = x_i \wedge y_j$, with associated weight $2^{i+j}$.
+In the first phase, an array multiplier computes each tableau variable $t_{ij} = x_i \wedge y_j$, with associated weight $2^{i+j}$.